kzap/platform-demo/README.md

 This sets up a local Kubernetes cluster using KinD (Kubernetes in Docker) and installs ArgoCD and uses it to sync the following applications onto the cluster:

-- argocd
+- argocd - deployment tool
-- cert-manager
+- cert-manager - certificates
-- ingress-nginx
+- ingress-nginx - ingress reverse proxy
-- linkerd
+- linkerd - service mesh
 - kratix-platform
-  - minio
   - gitea
+    - metallb - for exposing git server to
 - kratix worker examples
 - emojivoto sample application